RehaCom's screening modules

 The optional Screening Modules can help you quickly get recommendations for how the client should start the RehaCom training.

 In an ideal situation, before commencing therapy, a diagnostic assessment of all brain functions is made in order to pinpoint the impairment as well as determine which functions are still intact.
 Then, a therapy plan is created, which is customized to meet the clients‘ specific needs.
 Specific goals are defined together with the client so that the therapy is as successful as possible.

 Such targeted cognitive therapy is an important instrument in the rehabilitation process of brain injured clients.
 However, on occasion, a full neuropsychological assessment is not available due to resource constraints and the optional Screening Modules within RehaCom can help if this is the case.

 Although RehaCom is a therapy tool and its primary focus is on rehabilitation of cognitive impairments, the optional screening tools within RehaCom just give a hint according to the measured deviation from expected norms.
 Specially adapted screenings can help to identify suspected cognitive weaknesses or impairments in a very easy and efficient fashion.
 The results give a quick overview of which cognitive functions are affected.
 This allows therapy to commence without delay, supported with knowledge of the RehaCom procedures that will be most helpful.
 More specific diagnostic tools can be applied afterwards when required.
 Data from around 200 healthy people are included to define the "norms" for screening purposes.

-The Nine modules cover the following topics -
+The Ten modules (as of version 6.7.0) cover the following topics -

 Alertness • Divided Attention • Response Control • Spatial Search / Neglect • Memory • Logical Reasoning • Visual Field • Visual Scanning